 Tattoo Removal Treatment

 Tattoo removal treatment is a procedure done to try to remove an unwanted tattoo.
 Common techniques used for tattoo removal include laser surgery, surgical removal, and dermabrasion. laser treatment for tattoo removal works to break up pigment for permanent removal of the ink.
-As laser energy works to slowly break up and release the pigment from the skin.
+The laser energy works to slowly break up and release the pigment from the skin.
 With each treatment, your tattoo will slowly fade away.
 After a course of treatments, your tattoo will be virtually unnoticeable, without harm to your skin.

 How Does Laser Tattoo Removal Work?